 A few months after being diagnosed I found out about the benefits of drinking green tea for fatty liver and I had a period of maybe a couple of month (or more) when I drank a cup each day.

 I managed to reverse my fatty liver during this time and I can’t help but wonder if Green Tea had any role in that.
-But at the very least, it surely didn’t do any harm!
+But at the very least, it surely didn’t cause any harm!

 It might not be the main thing when it comes to reversing fatty liver, but at least you’re trying out something new – something that might be the cure of your problem, without risking any side effects (note that green tea does have caffeine, so if you suffer from hypertension or you’re already drinking a lot of coffee, add it to your daily caffeine intake to keep numbers under control).